 Glendalough is a historic monastery & village in a beautiful countryside landscape.
 It’s only 1.5 hours from Dublin but you can’t get there by public transport.

 Besides joining a tour, the only way to get to Glendalough is by St Kevin’s Bus Service.
 The bus leaves Dublin at 11:30am and returns at 4:30pm.
 This gives you 3.5 hours there, which is enough time to enjoy the nature & take 1-2 hikes.

 Don’t miss the old monastic site with a round tower, cathedral, cemetery & other ruins.
 From there, a walk around the Lower Lake leads to the larger Upper Lake.

 There are many different hikes you can take in Glendalough.
 I had my large backpack with me, so I chose the 40 minute path around the Upper Lake to the Old Miner’s Village.

 Glendalough is a beautiful place.
-I was happy with the day trip from Dublin but scheduling 1-2 nights here on a 2 weeks Ireland itinerary is also a great idea.
+I was happy with the day trip from Dublin but scheduling 1-2 nights here is also a grand idea.